happykit/auth-email/README.md

 ### The starter

 The most important concept is that you'll usually not import from `@happykit/auth-email`.
 Instead, you'll import preconfigured functions from a local folder called `happyauth`.
-The project is configured so that you can just do `import x from "happyauth"` and it will resolve to the `happyauth` folder.
+Your project is configured so that you can just do `import x from "happyauth"` and it will resolve to the local `happyauth` folder.

+We do this to allow you to preconfigure certain functions and to enable Next.js to strip server-side code from the client bundle using its code removal feature.

 The following files are included in your Next.js HappyAuth starter.